 Goshiki-numa is located in the Urabandai plateau.
 Officially called group of lakes of Goshiki-numa, it includes several lakes, Bishamon, Aka, Midoro, Benten, Ruri, Ao and Yanagi.

-Also, as one can guess from the name, if you know some Japanese, (“go shiki” means “five colors” and “numa” means “pond”, or “little lake”) each lake has a different color.
+Also, as one can guess from the name, (“go shiki” means “five colors” and “numa” means “pond”, or “little lake”) each lake has a different color.
 If you are wondering why, this difference is the result of sediments of different colors and particles of different size floating in the water.

 It is possible to see the lakes of Goshiki-numa while walking on the promenades near to them.
 It takes roughly one hour to see the lakes along the promenades but, since most of the road is flat, walking is easy.